cimmanon/database-design/01_naming_conventions.md

 # Table naming convetions

 There are 2 basic camps when it comes to naming tables:  singular or plural.
 Which should you use?
 Whichever one you like best!
 There are compelling reasons for both choices.
+Just make sure you stay consistent throughout the entire project.

 ## A case for Singular table names